 Google publishes a free add-on for Google Analytics, which is aptly named Google Analytics Spreadsheet add-on.
 This add-on supports most of Google Analytics’ dimensions and metrics.
 A daily refresh can be scheduled so that reports are always up to date.

-As an example, the following chart uses the Google Analytics free add-on to display a live chart of number of visitors per day for the last 14 days to one of the blog posts on this site:
+As an example, the following chart uses the Google Analytics free add-on to pull in data and display a live chart of number of visitors per day for the last 14 days to the most popular blog post on this site:

 With Zapier, a Google Sheets sheet can be updated from dozens of different cloud applications.
 Zapier also works in the other direction.
 For example, a sales lead from Google Forms can be pushed into a CRM system.